 Luckily, adding your own choice of fonts is relatively easy using the CSS3

 @font-face rule.
 All that’s required is uploading a font to your server, then adding it to your theme with a few small snippets of CSS.

-Let’s look at how to do it.
+Let’s look at how to do it for your WordPress theme.

 Finding a Font

 Not all free fonts can be used for commercial purposes, but you can buy premium fonts for commercial use from many places such as Typekit.

 There are also two main kinds of fonts: Serif and sans-serif.
 Serif fonts have curls over the edges while sans-serif fonts do not.

 The amusing image to the left might help you remember the difference between the two types.

 Once you have chosen your new font, you need to download its file.
 Keep in mind that there are different kinds of font files and they aren’t all compatible across most major browsers.